baozi433/CoffeeShop/README.md

 The backend is CoffeeShop.Api(ASP.NET Core Web API), and frontend is CoffeeShop.Web (Blazor WebAssembly).

 The main master branch is for the basic task 1, 2, 3. and the CheckWeather branch is for the extra credit.
 So, the CheckWeather branch has all the master features.\
 The following description is based on the CheckWeather branch.
-We set up multiple startup projects with the sequence Api -> Web
+I set up multiple startup projects with the sequence Api -> Web

 ## CoffeeShop.Api
 This project is an ASP.NET Core Web API using .NET 7 Framework which references CoffeeShop.Models project and used the following packages: